• Skip to primary navigation

 Why should I make this recipe?

 Sure, it isn’t low carb but I don’t really care.
 Paleo shmaleo.
 Keeto shmeeto.
 This recipe is full of all kinds of healthy ingredients.
-Red peppers have over three times the amount of Vitamin C as oranges have.
+Red peppers are loaded with Vitamin C and the recipe is so good for you.

 In addition to being high protein and healthy, its so incredibly creamy and delicious!
 Like so tasty with just the right level of spice, crunchy texture of veggies, and freshness from the herbs.
 Plus, kids like it too!
 My niece and nephew gobbled it up and they’re picky little buggers.